What are the recent changes?

 What are the entry fees?

-Each contestant, back-up musician or band member, regardless of age, must pay one $20.00 entry fee which covers ALL appearances.
-To put it another way, if you have entered in one or more instrument categories, Singing, Flatfoot Dancing and/or you are in a band, your total entry fee will be $20.00, which includes admission.
+Each contestant, back-up musician or band member, regardless of age, must pay one $25.00 entry fee which covers ALL appearances.
+To put it another way, if you have entered in one or more instrument categories, Singing, Flatfoot Dancing and/or you are in a band, your total entry fee will be $25.00, which includes your admission.
+(If you were fully paid to be a 2020 contestant, please let us know.)

 Ok, I’m registered as a contestant.
 What time should I check-in?